-NEW YORK (Sportsman’s Daily Wire Service) – New York Yankee star Alex Rodriguez, no stranger to making news for his off-field behavior, has done it again.
-This time its not as a result of his entanglement with aging pop stars, but for the stunning details of his repeat visits to Madame Force, a little known Queens-based massage therapist, now known as the Tri-State Area’s undisputed champion of “Mediocre Endings.”
+NEW YORK, NY (Sportsman's Daily Wire Service) – Controversial New York Yankee star Alex Rodriguez, no stranger to making news during the offseason for his off-field behavior, has done it again.
+And no, not as a result of his entanglement with aging pop star Madonna, but for the stunning details of his repeat visits to Madame Force, a little known Queens-based massage therapist, now known as the Tri-State Area’s undisputed champion of “Mediocre Endings.”

 Sources inside the Yankees clubhouse are not commenting, but several of his teammates, disgusted with his inability to hit in the clutch and his reputation for diminishing the club's monstrous payroll, are coming forward to throw their highly visible peer under the proverbial bus, telling a tale of Sartre-like sadness, 70's arena-rock-band excess, and Bergman-esque depression.

-Historical accounts take the story’s beginnings to the several seasons ago.
+Historical accounts take the story's beginnings to the end of the Yankees' most recent World Series success.
 Former center fielder and jazz buff Bernie Williams was the first to both experience the now storied work of Madame Force.

 “She would blow my mind,” said the once classy Williams.
 “She used a homemade concoction – a lotion that she insisted smelled like sandalwood, but ended up smelling like macaroni and cheese.”